 “Enron Payment” has the meaning set forth in Section 3.3.

 “Gross TSH Revenues” shall mean only the aggregate (x) the monthly maintenance fees and (y) the per transaction fees paid by each Customer to Accenture for the sublicense of the Transaction Data; provided, that under no circumstances shall Gross TSH Revenues include (i) expense reimbursement from Customers, (ii) revenues related to the sale or lease of equipment or hardware, or the license or sublicense of Accenture-owned software or third party software to Customers for use in connection with the Transaction Data, (iii) any amounts resulting from extraordinary or non-recurring gains from sales of hardware or software assets outside of the ordinary course of business, (iv) the amount of any sale, use, excise, value-added, services, consumption or other tax that is assessed on the services provided by Accenture, or the sublicensing of the Transaction Data to Customers, (v) interest income on receivables or related to the financing of any Customer contract with Accenture, (vi) the licensing of separately identified and priced software that is developed, licensed or acquired by Accenture which Accenture may combine for distribution purposes with the Transaction Data and (vii) revenues attributable to consulting, outsourcing systems integration or other services performed for Customers or otherwise in connection with the TSH and the Transaction Data.
+In addition, for each piece of unique Transaction Data sublicensed herein, Gross TSH Revenues shall include the per transaction fee component referenced in (y) above only to the extent such Transaction Data resides exclusively on EnronOnline.

 “Indemnitee” has the meaning set forth in Section 7.3(a).